blog title image for big problem little problem activities

 Explore strategies to effectively teach children size of a problem and grab some big problem little problem activities that work!

 Another strategy is to incorporate real-life examples that children can relate to.
 For instance, you can discuss a situation where a child forgets to bring their lunch to school.
 This can be categorized as a small problem as it can be easily resolved by asking a teacher.
-On the other hand, a big problem could be losing a beloved pet, which requires emotional support and may take time to overcome.
+On the other hand, a big problem could be losing a beloved pet.
+This would requires emotional support and may take time to overcome.
 By relating problems to their own experiences, children can better grasp the concept of problem size.

-Using big problem little problem visuals
+Using Size of the problem visuals

 Visual aids and demonstrations play a crucial role in helping children understand the size of a problem.
 One effective visual aid is a problem-solving chart or scale that categorizes problems based on their size.
 This chart can have categories such as “small,” “medium,” and “big,” with corresponding examples for each category.